And lo, the beast looked upon the face of beauty. And it stayed its hand from killing. And from that day, it was as one dead.

 From the same clip: The scene also switches briefly to Anne's shocked face as Kong crushes the vastatosaur's head like a peanut.

-Improbable Aiming Skills: Right after the Everybody's Dead, Dave scene, Jack, Jimmy, Carl, and a few other sailors are attacked by massive, oversized insects.
-As Jack is covered in giant bugs, Jimmy fires a Thompson submachine gun full-auto at him from only a few feet away and manages to hit nothing but bugs.
+Improbable Aiming Skills: When Jack is swarmed by giant bugs, Jimmy fires a Thompson submachine gun full-auto at him from only a few feet away and manages to hit nothing but bugs.

 Jerkass Has a Point: In the 2005 version, Jack has absolutely no kind words for Bruce Baxter once the latter leaves the rescue party, citing how utterly pointless the whole thing is.
 However, being as said party had already been mostly destroyed, with dozens of men dying to try and save one woman, his point of view can come across as very understandable.